10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Visit Website

-The eight waterfalls that are found within the Pocono Mountains only adds to the beauty of the town of Bushkill.
+The eight waterfalls that are found within the Pocono Mountains only add to the beauty of the town of Bushkill.
 The numerous nature trails and bridges allow hikers to see the falls from many different vantage points which only enhances their beauty and magnificence.
 There are three exhibits in the town that allow people to learn more about the area and the traditions of the locals.

 Address: Bushkill, PA